nevillegrech/gigahorse-toolchain/README.md

 decompiled block of code, and some accompanying information.

-Further invocation options are detailed when the `--help` flag is supplied.
+Further invocation options are detailed when the `--help` flag is supplied:

 ```
 $ bin/decompile --help